-Starting at $69 per page, we offer the most affordable NAATI accredited Chinese translations in Sydney.
+Starting at $69 per page, we offer the most affordable Chinese translations undertaken by a NAATI certified Chinese translators in Sydney.
 To get an exact quote for your document, upload a copy of your content via the online translation quote, and we’ll review it before sending you a firm quote for a Chinese to English price request.

 Often, we receive a high volume of standard documents for translation such as:

 - Academic Transcripts

 For business Chinese translation services, we provide prices on a per word basis.
 Upload your document, and we’ll provide you with a free quote.

 - There is no one Chinese language.
 It is simply an umbrella term that pertains to all the languages in China such as Minnan, Cantonese, Mandarin and Putonghua just to name a few.